 The problem arises when you introduce a sudden change in temperature, like putting a hot pan in cold water.
 The metals cool too quickly and the pan actually starts to pull against itself.
 The bigger the temperature difference, the greater the shock, but even a small amount of cold water in the bottom of your sink can cause a pan to warp, shatter, crack or chip.

 Warped pans are a major problem because they won’t cook evenly.
 They allow oil to pool on one side or the other, and they certainly won’t sit flat against an induction or electric cooktop.
 Even if your pan doesn’t warp, the finish can come off, and that chipped enamel or nonstick coating may find its way into your food.
 No, thank you!
+By the way, these are the foods you should always cook in a nonstick pan.

 The best way to avoid this type of damage is to let your pans cool down gradually on the stovetop.
 If you need to make space, place the pan on a trivet or another heat-proof surface.
 If you’re using your granite countertops, be sure to wipe them clean first so the pan doesn’t accidentally sit in a puddle of water.